Fresh Healthcare App Ideas for 2024 Inspired by an Online Car Buying Platform Clutch

 What problems do an idea of a marketplace for used medical devices solve?

-- Several hospitals and clinics are struggling with low revenue or low operational margin challenge.
+- Several hospitals and clinics are struggling with low revenue or low operational margin challenges.
 You can enable them to seamlessly buy medical equipment while saving almost 40 to 50% on the acquisition cost of medical devices.

 - Hospitals and clinics have several medical devices sitting idle in junkyards.
 You can empower them with a platform to easily sell those devices and make dollars out of it.